In this post, I will give you an overview of what the VA is calling “AMA” or VA Appeals Modernization.

 I am going to discuss this in great detail in the next part of this series (a link will appear here when it is published).

-For now, here is a summary of the major changes:
+For now, here is a summary of the major changes to BVA Appeals in the VA Modernized Appeal process:

 - You have 1 year from the date of the VA Ratings Decision to file your BVA Appeal.